ghettosoak/mikes-living-room/lib/OSXsystem/readme.md

 ## Buttons && Functions
 All functions can be found in the 'shortcuts' menu.
+I've mapped them to color functions.
 They are:
-* START SCREENSAVER
+* FUNCTION BLUE:  START SCREENSAVER
-* STOP SCREENSAVER
+* FUNCTION RED:   STOP SCREENSAVER
-* SYSTEM SHUTDOWN (this also kills VLC, it sometimes hangs for me)
+* FUNCTION GREEN: SYSTEM SHUTDOWN (this also kills VLC, it sometimes hangs for me)